rcl-ssl/docs/authorization/access-control-user.md

 ![image](../images/authorization_signin/access-control-list.png)

-**You must do this for each Azure subscription that you want to use in the RCL app.**
+**You must do this for each Azure subscription that you want to use in the RCL Portal.**

 # Test Access Control

-Once access control is properly set up for the AAD account that you use to login to RCL, you can open any page that requires subscription access to test it.
+Once access control is properly set up for the AAD account that you use to login to the RCL Portal, you can open any page that requires subscription access to test it.

 If the access control was correctly set, you will see the subscription in the drop down list.